 The school will work with outside agencies, such as the police, community teams and social services to support any external intervention or investigation into pupil conduct outside of school.

-The school will always act to keep the students safe and to manage their behavior in school.
+The school will always act to keep the students safe and to manage their behavior in school and out of school...